 The record is retained and can be produced if requested.

-Even if you do not plan to distribute your app in the US, these elements can be a helpful guideline when including ink signature functionality in your product.
-Our PSPDFKit framework makes it easy to create, manipulate, store, and permanently apply ink signature annotations in a PDF either via our built-in UI or programmatically through the API.
+Even if you don’t plan to distribute your app in the US, these elements can be a helpful guideline when including ink signature functionality in your product.
+Our PSPDFKit framework makes it easy to add and store electronic signatures in a PDF either via our built-in UI or programmatically through the API.

 A digital signature is an algorithm and encryption scheme that establishes the authenticity of a digital document.
 Essentially, a digital signature acts as a fingerprint that is unique to each user.
 It verifies the signer’s identity, ensures the signer cannot deny having signed the record, and confirms that the record was not altered in transit.
 Digital signature usage is increasing in popularity across many different software categories, and although it was originally utilized only in formal, complex legal contracts and banking transactions, the ease of use and decreasing cost barriers to digital signatures are resulting in a much wider utilization of this more secure option.